Schedule an Appointment

 False memory OCD is the unwanted and intrusive thoughts about a person’s own memories.
 Individuals who have been diagnosed with false memory OCD experience frequent doubts about their own lives, mostly related to events and situations that took place in the past.
 They become easily convinced that their own memories aren’t accurate, which can bring on other negative emotions and feelings like anxiety, guilt, and shame.

-These beliefs and feelings can lead to performing compulsions to try to relieve some of their stress and have better clarity on their memories.
+These beliefs and feelings can lead to performing compulsions and mental ruminating to try to relieve some of their stress and have better clarity on their memories.

 Common Symptoms